byshabito/byshabito/README.md

 Find all my links [here](https://linktr.ee/shabito).

-If you like what I do and want to support me, it would means a lot to me :)
+If you like what I do and want to support me, it would mean a lot to me :)

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/shabito/tip)